Free Consultation - Discuss Your Case With a Personal Injury Attorney

 By contrast, Supplemental Security Income (SSI) disability benefits are available to low-income individuals based on financial need.
 Attorney Trott represents people throughout the SSDI and SSI process who are filing an initial claim, as well as those who have applied and have been denied.Consult an Experienced New Hampshire Attorney to Pursue Compensation

-People who have been injured or have lost a loved one can contact New Hampshire lawyer M. Jeanne Trott.
+People who have been injured or have lost a loved one can contact New Hampshire personal injury lawyer M. Jeanne Trott.
 Whether you were involved an incident of medical malpractice, a car accident, or need help pursuing workers’ compensation benefits, your situation is unique and deserves personalized attention.
 Ms. Trott has assisted individuals in communities across New Hampshire, including Bedford, Hooksett, Auburn, and Nashua.
 Her substantial combined legal and medical professional experience make her a zealous and well-informed advocate.
 To set up a free consultation, call the Office of Attorney Jeanne Trott today at (603) 624-7500, or contact us online.